English and British royal mistresses: Edward VIII

 Edward VIII kept mistresses openly.
 Among them were mostly married women like Freda Dudley Ward and Thelma Furness, Viscountess Furness.

 He was introduced to Wallis Simpson in January 1931 by Lady Furness, and they became lovers in 1934.
 When he ascended the throne in 1936 she had divorced her first husband and was in the process of divorcing her second husband, Ernest; nevertheless, Edward wished to marry her.
 This was against all precedent; the teaching of the contemporary Church of England, of which Edward as king was Supreme Governor, was that divorcees could not remarry within the lifetime of former spouses.
 Commonwealth Prime Ministers were not unanimous on whether the marriage would be unconstitutional, but there was considerable opposition, led by the British government and the archbishops.

 Public sympathy was similarly divided, and the issue threatened to become a constitutional crisis: morganatic marriages had not been known in Britain.
 On 11 December 1936, Edward abdicated and left the United Kingdom so that he could marry his mistress; he did so and lived as Duke of Windsor in exile until his death.

 Charles III

 Charles III, who ascended on 8 September 2022, engaged in an on-and-off affair with Camilla Shand starting from 1971 and later admitted that he had never loved his first wife, Lady Diana Spencer, whom he felt obliged to marry (in 1981).
 This created a generally bad public image for Prince Charles, and public sentiment prevented him from marrying Camilla immediately after his divorce and Diana's death in 1997.
-However, public anger subsided, and after receiving Elizabeth II's consent in 2005, they were finally married in a civil ceremony on 9 April 2005.
+However, public anger somewhat subsided, and after receiving Elizabeth II's consent in 2005, they were finally married in a civil ceremony on 9 April 2005.
 Upon Charles's accession, Camilla became queen consort.
 Notably, Camilla is the great-granddaughter of Alice Keppel, one of Edward VII's mistresses.